schultzm/entrez_direct_tut/README.md

 ```

-Results of an edirect query are returned to stdout in human readable text as [xml](https://www.sitepoint.com/really-good-introduction-xml/), [json](https://en.wikipedia.org/wiki/JSON) and (asn.1)[https://www.ncbi.nlm.nih.gov/Structure/asn1.html] formats.
+Succesful results of any edirect query are returned to stdout in human readable text as [xml](https://www.sitepoint.com/really-good-introduction-xml/), [json](https://en.wikipedia.org/wiki/JSON) and (asn.1)[https://www.ncbi.nlm.nih.gov/Structure/asn1.html] formats.
+Errors are returned to standard error (stderr).
+We can use the tool `xtract` to parse xml output.

 ### xtract

-To parse xml output, we can use the tool `xtract`.
 To install `xtract`, run the following commands in a terminal window but choose the appropriate version for your operating environment (see ftp://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/ for available versions):

 ```